family

 • Science experiments - someone gifted this kitchen science experiment book to us on a birthday & we've done a few of the ideas in it, including using various nuts as fire fuel & making butter!

 • Good old-fashioned games - so many board games & card games require strategy & logical thinking.
 They can reinforce skills that your child has been working on in school or they could challenge them for the year ahead.
+Some recent favorites in our family are listed here.

 English & Language Arts Ideas